chrislattman/DataStructures/README.md

 Note: before building documentation or generating code coverage for the Python code, run

 ```
+python3 -m venv .venv
+source .venv/bin/activate
 pip install -r requirements.txt
 ```

+- This creates a Python virtual environment, which indicates that all non-standard Python dependencies specific to this project be stored in the `.venv` folder, uses this folder as the default Python environment, and proceeds to download the high-level dependencies in `requirements.txt` to it
+- To leave this virtual environment, simply run `deactivate`

 Likewise for Java, run